-Starting with Spark 2.2, the Spark scheduler in Databricks will automatically preempt tasks to enforce fair sharing between users.
-This guarantees interactive response times to users on clusters with many concurrently running jobs.
+For Apache Spark 2.2 and above, the Spark scheduler in Databricks automatically preempts tasks to enforce fair sharing.
+This guarantees interactive response times on clusters with many concurrently running jobs.

-The fair share fraction to guarantee per user.
+The fair share fraction to guarantee per job.
 Setting this to 1.0 means the scheduler will aggressively attempt to guarantee perfect fair sharing.
 Setting this to 0.0 effectively disables preemption.
-The default setting is 0.5, which means at worst a user will get half of their fair share.
+The default setting is 0.5, which means at worst a jobs will get half of its fair share.

 How often the scheduler will check for task preemption.
 This should be set to less than the preemption timeout.